Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 This phenomenon does not imply that individuals become intellectually less capable.
 Instead, it means that part of their mental attention is being consumed by specific concerns.

-Researchers at Harvard University (2013) demonstrated that perceived scarcity can influence cognitive performance in tasks that require planning and analysis.
-When individuals were concerned about financial problems, their ability to solve complex problems temporarily declined.
+Mani, Mullainathan, Shafir, and Zhao (2013) demonstrated that perceived scarcity can influence cognitive performance in tasks that require planning and analysis.
+When individuals were asked to consider financial problems, their available mental bandwidth was affected, helping explain why money pressure can interfere with complex financial decisions.

 In everyday financial contexts, this dynamic may manifest in several ways.
 People who feel financially pressured may find greater difficulty organizing detailed budgets, evaluating investment options, or planning long-term financial goals.